 Papers must be submitted as a PDF file in the ACM Standard proceedings format, and formatted for 8.5” x 11” (U.S. Letter).
 The page limits include figures, tables, and references.

 Papers will be peer-reviewed by members of the program committee and accepted papers will be published by ACM as part of NIP 2020 proceedings.
-Accepted papers will also be presented during the workshop as a full paper talk (20 min), NIER paper talk (15 min), or a Lightning presentation (10 min).
+Accepted papers will also be presented during the workshop as a full paper talk (20 min) or NIER paper talk (15 min).

 - Deadline for submissions: January 15th 2020

 - Notification of authors: February 7th 2020

 - Deadline for Camera-Ready Papers (ACM DL): February 21st 2020

 - Workshop date: March 24th 2020